 We stumbled upon the statue dedicated to the famous innovator quite by chance.
 Tesla, born and raised in Croatia, was honoured with the statue on the 150th anniversary of his birth.

-Petar Preradović Square
+Petar Preradovic Square

 The Art Pavilion

 Zagreb’s Art Pavilion is another beautiful yellow building.
 It also has an interesting story.
 It was built for the Budapest Millennial Exhibition of 1896, using the latest metal framing techniques.
-After the exhibition, the pavilion was disassembled and transported to Zagreb by train where it was re-assembled.
+After the exhibition, the pavilion was disassembled and transported to Zagreb by train, where it was reassembled.
 It became the city’s first designated space for art shows and exhibitions.

 The Croatian National Theatre

 The Croatian National Theatre building is enchanting.
 Built in a rich Neo-Baroque style and designed by famous Viennese architects, the theatre opened in 1895.
-The building is a dark yellow and it draws you the moment you walk by it.
+The building is dark yellow and it draws you the moment you walk by it.
 I really hope to return to Zagreb and check it out inside.